High court will hear social media terrorism lawsuits – KION546

 High court will hear social media terrorism lawsuits

-Relatives of people killed in terrorist attacks in France and Turkey had sued Google, Twitter, and Facebook.
+In the cases the court agreed to hear, relatives of people killed in terrorist attacks in France and Turkey had sued Google, Twitter, and Facebook.
 They accused the companies of helping terrorists spread their message and radicalize new recruits.
+One of the cases was thrown out, mostly under Section 230 of the Communications Decency Act, while the other was allowed to proceed.

-The court will hear the cases this term, which began Monday, with a decision expected before the court recesses for the summer, usually in late June.
-The court did not say when it would hear arguments, but the court has already filled its argument calendar for October and November.
+The court, which began its new term Monday, is expected to hear arguments in the cases this winter with decisions before the court recesses for the summer, usually in late June.

 One of the cases the justices will hear involves Nohemi Gonzalez, a 23-year-old U.S. citizen studying in Paris.
 The Cal State Long Beach student was one of 130 people killed in Islamic State group attacks in November 2015.
 The attackers struck cafes, outside the French national stadium and inside the Bataclan theater.
 Gonzalez died in an attack at La Belle Equipe bistro.